When auto insurance shopping and switching is up, telematics data is crucial to compete

 Now, insurance carriers can reap the benefits of telematics data on a larger percentage of their book of business, without relying on consumers to enroll in their telematics program first.
 Using Arity IQ, insurance carriers can price tens of millions of drivers at new business using already-collected driving behavior insights – allowing insurers to price all segments of risk more accurately and grow profitably.

-Key takeaways for auto insurance companies
+Key telematics and pricing takeaways for auto insurance companies

 1. Price is still the number one factor impacting auto insurance consumer decisions.